 What are the disadvantages of Profit First?

 The Profit First method works for a lot of businesses, but it's not a universal solution.
-Before you commit to the system, here are a few situations where it can be harder to implement or less effective.
+Here are a few situations where it can be harder to implement or less effective.

 Can be time-consuming without automation

-If your bank doesn't support automatic percentage-based transfers, you'll need to manually calculate and move money between accounts twice a month.
+If your banking platform doesn't support automatic percentage-based transfers, you'll need to manually calculate and move money between accounts twice a month.
 That takes time most business owners don't have.
-Some owners solve this by hiring a bookkeeper trained in Profit First, but that adds another cost.
+The solution is finding a platform that automates the allocation process, which effectively eliminates this disadvantage entirely.

 Harder for businesses with high fixed costs

-If your business has significant overhead—rent, payroll, equipment leases, inventory—your operating expense percentage might already consume 70% or 80% of revenue.
-That leaves little room to carve out profit, especially in the early stages.
-These businesses often need to focus on increasing revenue or cutting fixed costs before Profit First becomes practical.
+If your business has significant overhead—rent, payroll, equipment leases, inventory—your operating expense percentage may already consume 70% or 80% of revenue.
+That leaves little room to carve out meaningful profit allocations in the early stages.
+These businesses often need to focus on increasing revenue or reducing fixed costs before Profit First becomes practical.
+Starting at 1% is still worthwhile: it builds the habit and creates a visible baseline to grow from.

 Challenging for businesses carrying debt